openmediavault/openmediavault/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

-**Please only open an issue here, when advised by a moderator in openmediavault forum**
+**Please only open an issue here, when advised by a moderator in openmediavault forum.**

 Requests for support and questions shall be addressed first to openmediavault forum: https://forum.openmediavault.org/